fernando-mc/fernandomc.com/content/posts/serverless-domain-forwarding-aws.md

 ![Pending domain registration](/images/serverless_domain_forwarding/pending_domain_registration.png)

-While you're waiting for the email confirmation you can scoot along to the next step.
+While you're waiting for the email confirmation you can move on to the next step.

 **Creating an AWS Hosted Zone**